 Polydipsia in dogs is, itself, a symptom of other medical conditions.
 It may appear with other symptoms, like excessive urination, or it may be the only noticeable symptom a dog experiences.

 It may be difficult to tell if a dog is drinking excessive amounts of water because of illness, or if they are drinking more than usual for a normal reason, like after eating dry or salty food or after getting mildly overheated.

 A general guideline is that dogs should drink two and a half pounds of water for every one pound of food they eat.
 This amount can vary quite a bit, so it is important to take notice of how much water your dog drinks normally when there are no medical issues present and establish a baseline.

 Causes Of Polydipsia In Dogs

-There are several possible causes of polydipsia in dogs.
+There are many possible causes of polydipsia in dogs.
 Several medical conditions can cause excessive thirst, including kidney disease, liver failure, diabetes, hypercalcemia, tumors, thyroid problems, hormone disorders, or electrolyte deficiencies.